-Our emergency housing programs provide short term housing for youth and young adults for up to 90 days.
-Emergency housing helps youth and young adults reprieve and recover from crisis, access critical services and begin to set future goals for safety and stability.
+Our emergency housing programs provide short term housing for youth who are minors for up to 90 days.
+Emergency housing helps youth ages 13-17 reprieve and recover from crisis, access critical services and begin to set future goals for safety and stability.

 The PAD - Emergency Housing for Minors